 Clin Orthop Relat Res.
 2002 Sensorimotor and balance function in older adults with lumbar nerve root compression.

 Case I Case II

-- Could positive neurodynamic testing be a screen test for injury prevention? - Muscle stretching or neurodynamic mobilization? - Could nerve mobilization be a preventive exercise? - Sliding or tensioning the nerve?
+- · Could positive neurodynamic testing be a screen test for injury prevention? - Muscle stretching or neurodynamic mobilization? - Could nerve sliding be a preventive exercise?

 Slump test - mandatory test in the assessment of hamstring strain